microsoft/hlsl-specs/docs/Process.md

 1. Final decisions about what features are included or excluded from HLSL are made by the MSFT HLSL Team.
 Our goals are to make HLSL the best programming language across all supported runtime targets, not just DirectX or Vulkan.
-2. Some HLSL features may instead to through a [Fast-track](#fast-track-for-extensions) process.
+2. Some HLSL features may instead go through a

+   [Fast-track](#fast-track-for-extensions) process.
 This process is reserved for platform and vendor extensions and is not suitable to all features.